richardkoehler/pte-xdf/README.md

 Currently, it is only tested with files that were recorded with TMSi amplifiers.

+## Documentation

 See the full documentation [here](https://richardkoehler.github.io/pte-xdf/).

+For a quick start continue reading.

 ## Installing pte-xdf